 LaTeX to UML

 Hardcore LaTeX fans have also a way to easily embed UML diagrams in their TeX files.
+All rather old but they should still work.

 • Latex macros for drawing UML Sequence diagrams, the name says it all